 Chinese Martial Arts are sometimes divided into two adversarial camps: Internal vs External.
 This has always bothered me as it is usually in some kind of advertising where I see these terms.
-Over the years as I have kept abreast of neuroscience research and related disciplines as part of ongoing professional development, I have always looked to resolve this false distinction.
-In 2010, I published a draft definition in my FAQ.
-Since then I have been fortunate to receive feedback and continue to refine the language.
-The audience for this post, like this website, is assumed to have a basic vocabulary of Traditional Chinese Martial Arts and related esoteric practice.
+Over the years as I have kept abreast of anatomy, neuroscience research and related disciplines as part of ongoing professional development, I have always looked to resolve what I percsive a false distinction.
+In 2010, I published a draft definition of internal practice in my FAQ.
+Since then I have been fortunate to receive feedback and continue to refine the definition.
+The audience for this post is assumed to have a basic vocabulary of Traditional Chinese Martial Arts and related esoteric practice.

 A simple and succinct definition of internal practice might be: